-Based on the limitations of supply and the projected growth, it would not be prudent to consider any expansion of the water district, without developing additional supply and/or managing demand in a significant way.
+Based on the limitations of supply and the projected growth, the expansion of the water district or the extension of the current water system is strictly prohibited, until such time that additional supply and/or reduction in demand is realized it would not be prudent to consider any expansion of the water district, without developing additional supply and/or managing demand in a significant way.
 Strategies for increasing supply and managing demand can be found in the Water Supply System Management Plan (WSSMP).